berthubert/sqlitewrite/README.md

 improved further, but it likely suffices for most usecases.

 # Compiling
-Make sure you have a c++ compiler installed, plus CMake and of course the SQLite3 development files:
+Make sure you have a C++ compiler installed, plus CMake and of course the SQLite3 development files.
+In addition, the tests also exercise the optional JSON helpers.
+These are part of nlohmann-json3-dev or find the single include file needed [here](https://github.com/nlohmann/json/releases).

 ```
 git clone https://github.com/berthubert/sqlitewrite.git